 Besides, privacy screens aren’t just about keeping prying eyes out.
 They can help shut out noise pollution, block unsightly views to the outside world and create a more ambient atmosphere.
 And, nothing compliments a great set of new aluminium windows or doors than a great backyard view, right?

-Most people think of outdoor privacy screens as a stone wall or a wooden fence.
+Most people think of outdoor privacy screens as stone walls or wooden fences.
 Maybe that was enough to make your outdoor spaces feel secluded and secure a few years ago, but these days privacy screening has become more sophisticated, elegant and even part of the architecture of the home.

 You don’t have to be an architect or designer to come up with a great concept to create more privacy in your backyard.
 We’ve put together a few ideas for you already.
 But, before you head over to your local hardware store, you’ll want to keep a few things in mind.

 First, determine where you would like to place your screen.
 Do you want to block the view from a neighbor’s home or the street?
 Maybe, you’d like to create a secluded space within your yard for privacy and reflection?
 Where you place your outdoor privacy screen will determine its purpose and materials.

 Next, you’ll want to estimate roughly how large of an area you’d like to screen off.
 You may have a small area such as a corner that could benefit from a large potted plant or two.
 Or, you may find that you have an entire side of your property line that requires fencing or a hedge.

 Finally, you’ll decide on the material to use.
 Ultimately, the material you choose will determine what kind of privacy screen you create.
 There are many creative and beautiful solutions out there, so don’t limit your choices to just one.
 Here are a few of the options available to you and the best way to use them.